 4. InMotion Hosting

 InMotion is a very reliable and professional provider that can give any other company in this space a run for its money.
-Yes, including Bluehost.
-InMotion is all about offering choice to customers, so expect to find hosting plans for every budget here.
+Yes, including the star of this article, as you can see in our InMotion Hosting vs. Bluehost comparison.
+The company is all about offering choice to customers, so expect to find hosting plans for every budget here.
 You’ve got straightforward shared hosting plans, WordPress solutions, VPS, dedicated, and a few helpful site hosting tools to boot.
 The company goes out of its way to squeeze as many features and tools as it can into its packages, which is why InMotion Hosting is one of the best Bluehost alternatives for beginners.

 If you’re going for a shared hosting plan, you can expect the prices to be fairly standard.
 Namely, the cheapest package starts at $3.49 per month while the most expensive one will cost you $7.49 per month.
 Unlike most other providers we’ve looked at, InMotion is very upfront in regards to how much you can expect to pay for your hosting.
 All companies advertise their cheapest prices but rarely mention on the front page that you need to subscribe for several years in advance in order to benefit from the advertised price.
 InMotion, on the other hand, has a little toggle button under each of its plans that lets you know the price for monthly, annual or multi-annual subscriptions.